Objectives and competences

 2. students will be aware of the importance of career guidance,

-3. students will be familiar with the situation on the European labour market,
+3. students will be familiar with the conditions in the European labour market,

-4. students will understand the individual and social dimensions of the EU labour market,
+4. students will understand the individual and social dimensions of the labour market in the EU,

 5. students will understand the impact of changes in the field of employment.